-Provincial and Territorial Cultural Indicators, 2021
+Provincial and Territorial Cultural Indicators, 2022

 Released at 8:30 a.m.
-Eastern time in The Daily, Monday, June 26, 2023
+Eastern time in The Daily, Monday, June 3, 2024

-The year 2021 marked a turning point for culture and sport in Canada, as economic activity related to culture and sport began to rebound from initial COVID-19 pandemic restrictions put in place in the early part of 2020.
+There was continued recovery in Canada's culture and sport sectors in 2022 following the initial COVID-19 pandemic restrictions put in place in the early part of 2020.
+Nominal gross domestic product (GDP) of culture and sport increased in all provinces and territories in 2022.

-In 2021, nominal gross domestic product (GDP) of culture and sport rebounded in all provinces and territories, however this rebound was slower than that for total economy GDP.
-Canada's GDP attributable to culture and sport increased 8.2% from the previous year, to \$60.9 billion, which was slower than the growth of total economy GDP (+13.4%).
-Despite one of the largest single-year increases, nominal economic activity remained below the pre-pandemic levels of 2019.
-The contribution of culture and sport to economy-wide GDP declined from 2.7% in 2020 to 2.6% in 2021, due to the slower growth in the culture sector.
+Canada's GDP attributable to culture and sport reached \$65.2 billion in 2022, rising 8.6% from the previous year, but at a slower pace than the growth in total economy GDP (+11.8%) over this period.
+Nonetheless, the increase pushed nominal culture and sport economic activity past the pre-pandemic levels of 2019.
+The contribution of culture and sport to economy-wide GDP edged down from 2.6% in 2021 to 2.5% in 2022 given the faster growth in the GDP for the overall economy, which was buoyed by inflationary pressures.